Australia grants asylum to 5 members of the Iranian women's soccer team, official says

-WELLINGTON, New Zealand (AP) — Australia has granted asylum to five members of the Iranian women’s soccer team who were visiting the country for a tournament, Australia’s Home Affairs Minister Tony Burke said Tuesday.
+WELLINGTON, New Zealand (AP) — Australia has granted asylum to five members of the Iranian women’s soccer team who were visiting the country for a tournament when the Iran war began, Australia’s Home Affairs Minister Tony Burke said Tuesday.

 “I say to the other members of the team the same opportunity is there,” Burke said.
 “Australia has taken the Iranian women’s soccer team into our hearts.”